-- The applicant's eligibility; - Whether the grant application, the applicant, and the project are in compliance with all federal and state laws, regulations, and rules; - Whether the proposed expenditures set forth in the project budget are allowable and allocable; - Any potential conflicts of interest; - Whether the applicant has any federal and/or state debt delinquency; - The applicant's ability to successfully pass clearance checks from the DOR, DWD, and SOS. - Any and all risk associated with granting funds to the applicant; - Whether the applicant is debarred or suspended by any federal or state department or agency; and - Whether the applicant maintains a current registration in SAM and has an active DUNS number.
+- The applicant's eligibility; - Whether the grant application, the applicant, and the project are in compliance with all federal and state laws, regulations, and rules; - Whether the proposed expenditures set forth in the project budget are allowable and allocable; - Any potential conflicts of interest; - Whether the applicant has any federal and/or state debt delinguency; - The applicant's ability to successfully pass clearance checks from the Department of Revenue (DOR), Department of Workforce Development (DWD), and Secretary of State (SOS). - Any and all risk associated with granting funds to the applicant; - Whether the applicant is debarred or suspended by any federal or state department or agency; and - Whether the applicant maintains a current registration in SAM and has an active DUNS number.